 Our overall goal is to study trajectories of mental health of children and adolescents, immunization, and primary healthcare utilization in the aftermath of the COVID pandemic.
 Our project is located in India, where one-sixth of the world’s population lives.
 We will test key hypotheses about the pandemic’s impact on health outcomes, vulnerability to future shocks, and sources of heterogeneity in these relationships.

 A strategic innovation is to create a new health panel dataset - called the SurvEy of HeAlth Trends (SEHAT), which means “health” in Hindi.
 To do so, we leverage the world’s largest household panel, the Consumer Pyramids Household Survey (CPHS), which collects data on economic and social indicators from a nationally representative sample surveyed three times a year since 2014.
 The CPHS panel currently includes over 174,000 households.
-SEHAT will be a new health module administered to a quarter of the CPHS sample (43,000 households with 167,000 individual members) spanning 9 waves from 2021–2024 to generate evidence on the pandemic’s impact on trajectories of health outcomes.
+SEHAT will be a new health module administered longitudinally to a quarter of the CPHS sample (43,000 households with 167,000 individual members) to generate evidence on the pandemic’s impact on trajectories of health outcomes following the pandemic.

 Our specific aims are: